Murder of Samantha Josephson: Investigation and criminal proceedings

 Rowland was charged with kidnapping, murder, and possession of a weapon during the commission of a crime.
 In addition to Josephson's murder, Rowland is alleged to have sold items that were stolen from another woman during a kidnapping in Columbia.
 The alleged victim was carjacked by two men while at a traffic light in October 2018.
 The carjackers allegedly physically assaulted the victim and then forced her to drive to an ATM where they robbed her of money, before forcing her to drive to her home where they again robbed her of items including a PlayStation 4.
 According to Richland County deputies, hours after the alleged kidnapping Rowland sold some of the items stolen from the woman, including the PlayStation 4, at a pawn shop.
-Rowland was charged with obtaining goods under false premises.
+Rowland was charged with obtaining goods under false pretenses.

 On June 9, 2020, Nathaniel Rowland was denied bond.
 In a virtual hearing, family members for both Josephson and Rowland delivered statements in front of Judge DeAndrea Benjamin.

-On July 20, 2021, Rowland's trial began.
-During the trial, prosecutors called 31 witnesses, including the turkey hunter who found Josephson's body, a cell phone store owner who testified that Rowland unsuccessfully attempted to sell him Josephson's phone the day after she went missing, Rowland's former girlfriend, and numerous State Law Enforcement Division investigators and other experts.
+On July 20, 2021, Rowland's trial began, with State Circuit Judge Clifton Newman presiding.
+During the trial, prosecutors called 31 witnesses, including the turkey hunter who found Josephson's body, a cellphone store owner who testified that Rowland unsuccessfully attempted to sell him Josephson's phone the day after she went missing, Rowland's former girlfriend, and numerous State Law Enforcement Division investigators and other experts.
 Rowland's defense attorneys called no witnesses and Rowland did not testify.

-On July 27, 2021, after just over one hour of deliberation, a jury found Rowland guilty of kidnapping and murdering Josephson, and of possessing a weapon during a violent crime.
-Immediately after Rowland's conviction, State Circuit Judge Clifton Newman sentenced him to life in prison.
-"For whoever asked me for leniency, that's not part of my DNA," said Judge Newman, characterizing Rowland as being "heartless" and said the case was the "most severe" murder he had ever seen in court.
-In August 2024 the South Carolina Court of Appeals upheld his conviction.
-The Josephson family and Fifth Circuit Solicitor Byron Gipson made statements expressing relief at the ruling.
+On July 27, 2021, after a little over one hour of deliberation, a jury found Rowland guilty of kidnapping and murdering Josephson, and of possessing a weapon during a violent crime.
+After Rowland's conviction, Judge Newman sentenced Rowland to life in prison.
+"For whoever asked me for leniency, that's not part of my DNA," said Judge Newman, characterizing Rowland as being "heartless," and added that the case was the "most severe" murder he had ever seen in court.

+In August 2024, the South Carolina Court of Appeals upheld the conviction.
+The Josephson family and Fifth Circuit Solicitor Byron Gipson made statements expressing relief at the Appeals' ruling.
 In September 2024, the same court denied a second request from Rowland to get another hearing.